Raphael: Philosophers

 Notice that there are two forms of lower case sigma.
 One (ς) is used only as the final letter in a word and is thus called “final sigma."
 The other (σ) may be used anywhere else.
 Some examples are: σῶμα (body), ἐκκλησία (church), ἥλιος (sun).

-Diphthongs.
 Several common combinations of two vowel letters have traditionally been called diphthongs.
 By the Hellenistic period, they were no longer pronounced as true diphthongs, however (two vowel sounds slurred together into one continuous, yet shifting sound).
 Several would more properly be called “digraphs” (two letters used together to represent a single sound).
 Others represent the combination of one vowel sound with a consonantal sound.
-In this course we will use the traditional terminology, calling these groups of letters diphthongs.
+In this course we will call them simply "Letter Pairs".

 Representing a single vowel sound in the Hellenistic Period: